Prosper Douglas Bani: Minister of Interior

 Bani was appointed as the Minister of Interior as part of a ministerial reshuffle by John Dramani Mahama on 19 January 2016.
 He took over from Mark Woyongo who had been moved to the presidency to serve as Minister of state.
 His appointment was received with great pleasure and excitement from people within his native town Kpando.

+National Security Coordinator

+On January 3, 2025, he was appointed as team lead for an interim national security team by president John Dramani Mahama.Subsequent to that, he was appointed as National Security Advisor to the president on January 15 2025.

 Philanthropy work

 Bani built and donated a Mother and Baby Unit to Margaret Marquart Catholic Hospital in Kpando in the Volta Region in October 2019.
 He built it based on reports of inadequate facilities to facilitate the delivery of children and to lack of equipment within the hospital.
 The unit is meant to drastically reduce the mortality rates of mothers and their babies within the Kpando municipal area.

 In September 2018, Bani was appointed as the board chairman of the Dialysis Services Foundation, a non-profit charitable organization aimed at providing for the medical expenses of patients with kidney failures.